Learn more about what you can expect from your online experience at Champlain.

 So if you're ready to make yourself a stronger candidate for a new job or promotion, read on to find out the top soft skills employers are looking for.

-Top Soft Skills Employers Are Looking For
+Top Soft Skills Employers Are Looking For in 2022

 Even if you're in a field that's not typically thought of creative (such as communications, media, or the arts) the ability to think creatively is an enormous asset.
 Employers are looking for people who can think outside the box, who take take concepts and apply them in fresh ways to real-life situations, and who can look at problems from different angles and continually come up with new ideas.